 Ultragenyx Pharmaceutical (RARE) Received its Third Buy in a Row

-After Morgan Stanley and Piper Sandler gave Ultragenyx Pharmaceutical (NASDAQ: RARE) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
-Analyst Yaron Werber maintained a Buy rating on Ultragenyx Pharmaceutical today and set a price target of $59.00.
-The company’s shares closed last Monday at $57.01.
+After Cowen & Co. and J.P.
+Morgan gave Ultragenyx Pharmaceutical (NASDAQ: RARE) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst Jeffrey Hung maintained a Buy rating on Ultragenyx Pharmaceutical today and set a price target of $77.00.
+The company’s shares closed last Monday at $59.83.

-According to TipRanks.com, Werber is a 5-star analyst with an average return of 21.8% and a 71.5% success rate.
-Werber covers the Healthcare sector, focusing on stocks such as Springworks Therapeutics, Rocket Pharmaceuticals, and Orchard Therapeutics.
+According to TipRanks.com, Hung is a 5-star analyst with an average return of 27.7% and a 70.3% success rate.
+Hung covers the Healthcare sector, focusing on stocks such as Voyager Therapeutics, Prevail Therapeutics, and Acceleron Pharma.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Ultragenyx Pharmaceutical with a $70.13 average price target, implying a 29.2% upside from current levels.
-In a report issued on January 10, SunTrust Robinson also reiterated a Buy rating on the stock with a $80.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Ultragenyx Pharmaceutical with a $70.00 average price target, representing a 13.4% upside.
+In a report issued on January 9, Cowen & Co. also maintained a Buy rating on the stock with a $59.00 price target.

 See today’s analyst top recommended stocks >>